Skin Grafting Treatment & Management

 Similar to what was previously described with STSG dressings, the bolster provides firm apposition between the graft and the bed, decreases potential shearing forces, prevents the patient from manipulating the graft, and provides a moist environment.
 Both the bolster and any nonabsorbable sutures are removed in 7-10 days.
 Wound care during that interval is performed around the bolster.

-Some surgeons forego the use of a bolster and instead apply basting sutures and a pressure dressing directly over the graft.
-Whatever the method of securing the graft, it must remain moist, well apposed to the recipient base, and protected from shearing forces to increase the likelihood of the survival of the graft.
+Whatever the method of securing the graft, the dressing must remain moist, well apposed to the recipient base, and protected from shearing forces to increase the likelihood of the survival of the graft.

 Previous